brunoarine/whalesniffer/README.md

 ### 4) Choosing the least troubled channel

-As the threshold detection and contour detection algorithm uses only one channel as the input, I decided to create a method to choose the least troubled channel for the task automatically.
+Since the thresholding and edge detection algorithms use only one channel as input, I decided to create a method to choose the least disturbed channel for the task automatically.

-The definition of an image's disturbance is arbitrary and subject to different interpretations.
-What was desired, evaluating the different image channels, was to find the one in which the separation between foreground (whale) and background (water) elements was as less complex as possible.
+The definition of disturbance in an image is arbitrary and subject to different interpretations.
+By evaluating the various channels of the image, I intended to find one in which the separation between the foreground (whale) and background (water) elements was as less complex as possible.

-There is no consensus on which would be the most objective measure to translate the degree of disturbance of an image.
-A first attempt to do so was based on second-order statistics calculated from the co-occurrence matrix: photographed objects tend to have a pixel-by-pixel correlation that, by definition, is not present in white noise.
-However, white noise does not necessarily disrupt the image segmentation process; above all, it is trivially removed with the application of a medium filter, for example.
-Thus, the correlation as a measure of disturbance is not appropriate in this case.
+There is no consensus on the most objective measure that would translate the degree of disturbance in an image.
+A first attempt to do this was based on second-order statistics calculated from the co-occurrence matrix: photographed objects tend to have a pixel-to-pixel correlation that, by definition, is not present in white noise.
+However, white noise does not necessarily cause disturbance during the image segmentation process, especially since this is trivially removed with the application of a medium filter, for example.
+Thus, correlation as a measure of disturbance is not appropriate in this case.

-In the context of this work, I noticed that the whales in some images were sometimes in the middle of a large vortex of foam due to movement, sometimes partially submerged; in both cases, even without the presence of background noise in the image, the algorithm showed an unsatisfactory performance in the segmentation step.
+In the context of this work, I noticed that some whales were in the middle of a large vortex of foam due to movement, sometimes partially submerged; in both cases, even without the presence of background noise in the image, the algorithm showed an unsatisfactory performance in the segmentation step.

 <p align="center">
 <img src="./docs/img/troubled_channel.png">